 - ♦ If mirror disk resources or hybrid disk resources are set, cluster partitions require space of 1024 MB or larger.
-And also, executing full copy of mirror disk resources or hybrid disk resources is required. - If mirror disk resources or hybrid disk resources are set, it is recommended to backup data in advance.
+And also, executing full copy of mirror disk resources or hybrid disk resources is required. - ◆ If mirror disk resources or hybrid disk resources are set, it is recommended to backup data in advance.
 For details of a backup procedure, refer to "Backup procedures" and "Restoration procedures" in Chapter 8, "Verifying operation" in the Installation and Configuration Guide. - Upgrade the EXPRESSCLUSTER Server RPM as root user.

-The following procedures explain how to upgrade from EXPRESSCLUSTER X 3.0, 3.1, 3.2 or 3.3 to EXPRESSCLUSTER X 4.0.
+The following procedures explain how to upgrade from EXPRESSCLUSTER X 3.0, 3.1, 3.2 or 3.3 to EXPRESSCLUSTER X 4.1.

 - 1. Before upgrading, confirm that the servers in the cluster and all the resources are in normal status by using WebManager or the command. - 2.
 Save the current cluster configuration file with the Builder or clpcfctrl command.
-For details about saving the cluster configuration file with clpcfctrl command, refer to "Backing up the cluster configuration data" in Chapter 3, "EXPRESSCLUSTER command reference" in the Reference Guide. - 3.
+For details about saving the cluster configuration file with clpcfctrl command, refer to "Changing, backing up, and checking cluster configuration data (clpcfctrl command)" -> "Backing up the cluster configuration data" in Chapter 7, "EXPRESSCLUSTER command reference" in the Reference Guide. - 3.
 Uninstall the EXPRESSCLUSTER Server from all the servers.
-For details, refer to "Uninstallation" in Chapter 10, "Uninstalling and reinstalling EXPRESSCLUSTER" in the Installation and Configuration Guide. - 4.
+For details about uninstallation, refer to "Uninstallation" in Chapter 10, "Uninstalling and reinstalling EXPRESSCLUSTER" in the Installation and Configuration Guide. - 4.
 Install the EXPRESSCLUSTER Server on all the servers.
-For details, refer to "Setting up the EXPRESSCLUSTER Server" in Chapter 3, "Installing EXPRESSCLUSTER" in the Installation and Configuration Guide. - 5.
+For details, refer to "Setting up the EXPRESSCLUSTER Server" in Chapter 3, "Installing EXPRESSCLUSTER" and Chapter 4 "Registering the license" in the Installation and Configuration Guide. - 5.
 If mirror disk resources or hybrid disk resources are set, allocate cluster partition (The cluster partition should be 1024 MB or larger). - 6.
-Import the cluster configuration file which was saved in the step 2 with the Builder.
+Access the below URL to start the WebManager. http://actual IP address of an installed server :29003/main.htm Import the cluster configuration file which was saved in the step 2.
 If the cluster partition is different from the configuration, modify the configuration.
 And regarding the groups which mirror disk resources or hybrid disk resources belong to, if Startup Attribute is Auto Startup on the Attribute tab of Group Properties, change it to Manual Startup. - 7.
 If mirror disk resources are set, perform the following steps for each mirror disk resource. - Click Tuning on the Details tab of Resouce Properties.
-Then, Mirror disk resource tuning properties dialog box is displayed. - Uncheck Execute the initial mirror construction on Mirror tab of the Mirror disk resource tuning properties dialog box. - 8.
-Upload the the cluster configuration data with the Builder.
+Then, Mirror disk resource tuning properties dialog box is displayed. - Uncheck Execute the initial mirror construction on Mirror tab of the Mirror disk resource tuning properties dialog box.

+8. Upload the cluster configuration data with the Cluster WebUI.